 Water resources planning can generate controversy, the kind that can derail a project.
 ICF has proven methods of engaging the public and reconciling comments, employing our proprietary CommentWorks® software.

-Clients look to our technical experts for assistance in water resources managment in a changing environment—one where water shortages, rising costs of water treatment infrastructure, climate change, and flooding greatly affect the development of every dam, flood control system, reservoir, or ecosystem.
+Clients look to our technical experts for assistance in water resources management in a changing environment—one where water shortages, rising costs of water treatment infrastructure, climate change, and flooding greatly affect every ecosystem and the development of every dam, flood control system or reservoir.